 3. To pan the map, press and hold the mouse button and move the mouse.

-On the right side of the map is a Sites button .
-This can be used to expand/collapse the Sites panel, which contains a list of all sites accessible to the current user.
-If the user has been assigned to a tenant, they can only see the sites in that tenant.
-The list of sites can be filtered by entering text in the Search field at the top of the panel.
-Only sites that match the text specified will be included in the list.
 A drop-down list beside the Search field can be used to filter the list even further by specifying the property in which to search for the matching text.
-When an option is selected, only jobs with text in the selected property (tag, site, etc.) will be available.
+When an option is selected, only sites with text in the selected property (tag, site, etc.) will be available.

 Each site is represented by an icon on the map.
 The color of the icon indicates the status of the site: